|

 condition, even suggesting that the Christian idea of Original Sin is a

-a belief in some ultimate rightness or unity in human endeavor, however briefly
+encourages a belief in some ultimate rightness or unity in human endeavor,

-and uncertainly we can envision it.
-He joined the Christian belief of his
+however briefly and uncertainly we can envision it.
+He joined the Christian

-Creative Evolution to form a precariously-held faith in Life; and in an age
+theory of Creative Evolution to form a precariously-held faith in Life; and in

 determined, Fry dramatized his intuitions of a mystery at the heart of